JustinXHale/apollo-comment-poc/design/3.1/maas.md

 ## Remaining Design TODOS

-- Add the ability to Delete an API key
+- Add the ability to Delete an API key with a caution that this is irreversible and make them type the name again
+- Add the ability to connect an external model provider's API endpoint as an AI Asset potentially
+- Column for "last used" in the API Keys list to show the last time it was used
+- Column for "status" of the key, whether it's active or revoked or suspended or throttled or whatever
+- Add a show/eye icon to reveal the API key, copy icon too
+- Integration of multiple API Keys in the AI Assets area
+- Tiers